-COUNTRY VICTIM PERPETRATOR RELATIONSHIP AND COHABITATION REQUIREMENTS THAILAND 1.
+Country Victim Perpetrator Relationship and Cohabitation Requirements THAILAND 1.
 Spouse 1.
 Spouse 1.
 Between spouses 2.
 Former spouse 2.
 Former spouse 2.
 Between former spouses 3.
-Person who cohabits or used to cohabit as hus- band and wife with the perpetrator without 3.
-Person who cohabits or used to cohabit as husband and wife with the victim without marriage registration 3.
-Between persons who co- habit or used to cohabit as husband and wife without marriage registration marriage registration 4.
-Child 4.
-Parent (perpetrator) toward a child (victim)/child (perpetrator) toward a parent (victim) 4.
+Person who cohabits or used to cohabit as husband and wife with the perpetrator without marriage registration 4.
+Child 5.
+Adoptive child 6.
+Any member of the family 7.
+Any person who depends on or lives in the same household 3.
+Person who cohabits or used to cohabit as husband and wife with the victim without marriage registration 4.
+Parent (perpetrator) toward a child (victim)/child (perpetrator) toward a parent (victim) 5.
+Parent (perpetrator) toward an adoptive child (victim)/ adoptive child (perpetrator) toward a parent (victim) 6.
+Any member of the family 3.
+Between persons who cohabit or used to cohabit as husband and wife without marriage registration 4.
 Between members of the family or household and a child 5.
-Adoptive child6.
-Any member of the family 5.
-Parent (perpetrator) toward an adoptive child (victim)/adoptive child (perpetrator) toward a 5.
-Between members of the family or household and an adoptive child 7.
-Any person who de- pends on or lives in the same household parent (victim) 6.
-Any member of the family 7.
-Any person who depends on or 6.
+Between members of the family or household and an adoptive child 6.
 Between members of the family 7.
-Between persons who lives in the same household depend on or live in the same household SINGAPORE 1.
-Spouse or former spouse of the perpetrator Spouse or former spouse of the victim Person who cohabits or used to 1.
-Between spouses or former spouses 2.
-Person who cohabits or used to cohabit with the perpetrator as hus- band and wife without nabitscohabit with the victim as hus-bit withband and wife without marriager as hus-registration 2.
-Between persons who co- habit or used to cohabit with one another as husband and wife without marriage registration marriage registration 3.
-Child of the perpetrator (legitimate ("legitimate" or adopted) 4.
+Any person who depends on or lives in the same household 7.
+Between persons who depend on or live in the same household SINGAPORE Spouse or former spouse of the perpetrator Spouse or former spouse of the victim Between spouses or former spouses 2.
+Person who cohabits or used to cohabit with the perpetrator as husband and wife without marriage registration 2.
+Person who cohabits or used to cohabit with the victim as husband and wife without marriage registration 3.
+Parents of the victim 2.
+Between persons who cohabit or used to cohabit with one another as husband and wife without marriage registration 3.
+Child of the perpetrator (legitimate or adopted) ("legitimate" or adopted) 4.
 Any member of the family 3.
-Between parents and children ("legitimate" or adopted) or adopted) 4.
-Any member of the tually with the perpetrator in the 4.
-Between members of the family family 5.
-Any other person who live mutually with the perpetrator in the same household 5.
+Between parents and children ("legitimate" or adopted) 4.
+Any member of the family5.
+Any other person who 5.
+Any other person who live mutually with the perpetrator in the same household 4.
+Between members of the family live mutually with the perpetrator in the same household 5.
 Between persons who live mutually with the perpetrator in the same household

-COUNTRY VICTIM PERPETRATOR RELATIONSHIP AND COHABITATION REQUIREMENTS MALAYSIA Spouse (including de facto) Former spouse (including de facto) Child (below the age of eighteen years who is living as a member of the offender's family or of the family of the offender's spouse or former spouse, as the case may be) Incapacitated adult Any other family member: a. an adult son or daughter of the offender b. a father or mother of the offender c. a brother or sister of the offender d. any other relative of the offender; who in the opinion of the court should, in the circumstances of that family, be regarded as a member of the family (full-blood or half-blood, or through marriage or adoption, including de facto adoption) Spouse (including de facto) Former spouse (including de facto) Parent (perpetrator) toward a child (victim) Member of the family (perpetrator) toward an incapacitated adult (victim) Member of the family (perpetrator) toward any other family member (victim): a.
-Parents Son or daughter Brother or sister Any other relative who in the opinion of the court should, in the circumstances of that family, be regarded as a member of the family Spouses (including de facto) Former spouses (including de facto) Parent-child Member of the family - incapacitated adult Member of the family - any other family member
+Country Victim Perpetrator Relationship and Cohabitation Requirements MALAYSIA Spouse (including de facto) Former spouse (including de facto) Child (below the age of eighteen years who is living as a member of the offender's family or of the family of the offender's spouse or former spouse, as the case may be) Incapacitated adult Any other family member: an adult son or daughter of the offender a father or mother of the offender a prother or sister of the offender any other relative of the offender; who in the opinion of the court should, in the circumstances of that family, be regarded as a member of the family (full-blood or half-blood, or through marriage or adoption, including de facto adoption) 1.
+1. Spouse (including de facto) 2.
+2. Former spouse (including de facto) 3.
+3. Parent (perpetrator) toward a child (victim) 4.
+4. Member of the family (perpetrator) toward an incapacitated adult (victim) 5.
+5. Member of the family (perpetrator) toward any other family member (victim): a.
+Parents Son or daughter Brother or sister Any other relative who in the opinion of the court should, in the circumstances of that family, be regarded as a member of the family Spouses (including de facto) 2.
+2. Former spouses (including de facto) 3.
+3. Parent-child 4.
+Member of the family - incapacitated adult 5.
+Member of the family - any other family member